athomasq/athomasq.github.io/categories/investing/portfolio-companies.md

 🌱 All my investments are at pre-seed or seed stage: very early product with minimal or zero revenue.

-🏆 I invest only where I think I have an edge.
-Hence my portfolio tends to skew non-Bay Area, mostly B2B with a data angle, and mostly "outsider" founder profiles.

 💴 I invest my own money.
 This gives me a very different objective function from many startup investors.

 📈 I share my performance in public; see [portfolio statistics](/portfolio-statistics).